Please stay tuned for details about the 2022 ride.

 Complimentary parking is arranged in Structure 5 on Wayne State University's main campus.
 The parking structure is located at 5501 Anthony Wayne Drive, bordered by the Lodge service drive and Kirby.
 View the campus map.

-Packet pickup (participant wristband, T-shirt, etc.) is Friday, Aug.
-16, from 3 to 7 p.m. in the Matthaei Center parking lot, located at 5101 John C. Lodge Freeway.
+Packet pickup (participant wristband, T-shirt, etc.) is the Friday before the ride, from 3 to 7 p.m. in the Matthaei Center parking lot, located at 5101 John C. Lodge Freeway.
 The gate to the parking lot will be open for pickups.

 Ride day bike drop off and packet pickup

 Packet pickup the day of the ride opens at 6 a.m.
-Bike drop-off and packet pickup on the day of the ride are located across the street from Parking Structure 5 on Anthony Wayne Drive, bordered by the Lodge service drive and Kirby.
+Bike drop-off and packet pickup on the day of the ride are located across the street from Parking Structure 5 on Anthony Wayne Drive, at Kirby, near the Dunkin' Donuts.
 Please give yourself plenty of time to drop off your bike, pick up your packet and get to the starting line.
 Secure bike valet service will be available after the ride, free of charge.
 View the campus map.

 What is a Baroudeur?